Setting Up Postal as an SMTP Server

 TLS is not an option on this server

-Use this command to confirm that no SSL is configured and TLS isn’t working:
+You can also use this command to confirm that no SSL is configured and TLS isn’t working:

-openssl s_client -connect mail.example.com:25 -starttls smtp
+openssl s_client -connect mailout.example.com:25 -starttls smtp

 This command connects to your mail server on port 25 and tries to upgrade the connection to a secure one using TLS.
-If TLS isn’t enabled yet, you’ll see an error like:

 Didn't find STARTTLS in server response, trying anyway...